logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/data_validation_advanced.md

 #### In the UI

 You can validate data already ingested in the Feature Group by going to the Feature Group overview page.
 In the top right corner is a button to trigger a validation.
-The button will lauch a job which will read the Feature Group data, run validation and persist the associated report.
+The button will launch a job which will read the Feature Group data, run validation and persist the associated report.

 #### In the python client